devjun7/advanced-multiturn-rag-system/README.md

   - Under `Select Context Input Method`, choose either `Direct Text Input` or `File Upload`.
   - **Text Input**: Paste the context content into the text area.
   - **File Upload**: Upload files in supported formats (PDF, DOCX, TXT).
-  - You can input context by selecting either the `Direct Text Input` or `File Upload` method.
-The system processes the input context and creates/updates the FAISS vector database (the existing DB will be deleted).
+  - **Add Input Context to Knowledge Base**: The system processes the input context and creates/updates the FAISS vector database with your context.

 - **Ask a Question**